LucasReinaldo/react-typescript-eslint-prettier-boilerplate/README.md

 Well, since I have to create a lot of new projects with pretty much the same configs, I decided to save a bit of my time.

 If you are starting and don't know how to create a project on your own and config eslint, prettier, editorconfig I highly recommend you to give a try.
+But don't forget, look it up to know what's going on here. 😉

 ## 🚀 Technologies